Celebrating Freedom! What I’ve learned from the 10 Day Blog Challenge

 And my Favourite Challenge Blog Post is…

-What I liked about it most was that my superpowers dovetailed into where I want to go in the future.
+What I liked about it most was that my superpowers dovetailed into where I wanted to go in the future.
 Very reassuring!

 Blog Post Results and Feedback